 We review identifiable intangible and other long-lived assets for impairment when events change or circumstances indicate the carrying amount may not be recoverable.
-Events or changes in circumstances that indicate the carrying amount may not be recoverable include, but are not limited to, a significant decrease in the market value of the business or asset acquired, a significant adverse change in the extent or manner in which the business or asset acquired is used or significant adverse change in the business climate.
+Events or changes in circumstances that indicate the carrying amount may not be recoverable include, but are not limited to, a significant decrease in the market value of the business or asset acquired, a significant adverse change in the extent or manner in which the business or asset acquired is used or significant adverse change in the business climate or a change in circumstances that indicates it is more likely than not that a long-lived asset will be sold or otherwise disposed of before the end of its previously estimated useful life.
 If such events or changes in circumstances occur, we use the undiscounted cash flow method to determine whether the asset is impaired.
 Cash flows would include the estimated terminal value of the asset and exclude any interest charges.
 To the extent that the carrying value of the asset exceeds the undiscounted cash flows over the estimated remaining life of the asset, we measure the impairment using discounted cash flows.
 The discount rate utilized would be based on our best estimate of our risks and required investment returns at the time the impairment assessment is made.
+During the year ended December 31, 2014, we recorded impairment charges of \$1.6 million against certain previously capitalized software development costs which reduced the carrying value of certain previously capitalized software development costs to zero.
+The impairment charges resulted from obtaining software products through the acquisition of WhippleHill and determining that it was no longer probable that certain computer software that was being developed would be placed into service.